We have received 20 abstracts for EER special issue! The special issue is to be published in spring or summer of 2019.

-We are looking forward to your submission to the Stickleback Special Issue in Evolutionary Ecology Research.
+We are looking forward to receiving your submission to the Stickleback Special Issue in Evolutionary Ecology Research.
 Manuscript submission is now open.
-The deadline for abstract submission is September 30 and that for the entire manuscript is October 31, 2018.
+The deadline for abstract submission was September 30 and that for the entire manuscript is October 31, 2018.

 Stickleback2018 has successfully finished!
 I hope that all participants enjoyed the conference.
 We would like to thank all participants for making the conference so wonderful!
 Hope to see you in Iceland in 2021!!!

 Stickleback 2018 booklet including Kyoto map is available from here.

 General tips for traveling in Japan is here!

 Abstract submission is closed.

 - The deadline for abstract submission was April 30.
 We have received over 80 presentations!